 |temperror||A transient (generally DNS) error while performing the check.|

 |permerror||The domain’s published records (DNS) could not be correctly interpreted.|

 |policy||Added by RFC 8601, Section 2.4 - indicate that some local policy mechanism was applied that augments or even replaces (i.e., overrides) the result returned by the authentication mechanism.
 The property and value in this case identify the local policy that was applied and the result it returned.|

 Results should be recorded in the message header.
-According to RFCs, two options are available :
+Two options are available according to the RFC:

 - The “Received-SPF” header

 Received-SPF: pass (mybox.example.org: domain of email@example.com designates 192.0.2.1 as permitted sender) receiver=mybox.example.org; client-ip=192.0.2.1; envelope-from="firstname.lastname@example.org"; helo=foo.example.com;